HHansom/hhansom.github.io/README.md

 ## Research Focus

 My scholarly pursuits revolve around advanced mathematical methodologies and their practical applications in engineering.
-Here are some of my notable contributions to the academic community:
+Here are some of my contributions to the academic community:

 ### Published Articles